 Outside of this finding, we are seeing a combination of audience build type, bidding strategy, and ad type that has consistently performed better on the platform.
 We’ve seen the best results from in-stream video ads targeting a custom audience with a max conversion bidding strategy.
 This takes advantage of the skippable ad format, the platform’s Google keyword targeting abilities, and the power of Google’s AI to optimize bids and ad delivery.

 You mentioned Connected TV as a recommended video advertising channel.
 Why should advertisers consider adding this to their portfolio?

 Video consumption on Connected TV devices has grown dramatically in recent years.
 Nielsen reported that video streaming accounted for 25% of total TV time in the U.S. in 2021, and eMarketer forecasts that US CTV ad spending will increase from $3B in 2019 to $19B in 2023.

 TV viewers have changed how they purchase TV services from monthly cable packages to a customized mix of individual subscription services.

 Connected TV advertising offers the best of both worlds for advertisers.
 You get the reach and opportunity to expand your ad placements to TV viewers combined with the attribution of digital channels.
 Now we can answer questions like, “Did they watch the ad?”
 “How long did they watch it?
 Did the viewer click the ad or search for it later?
 Answering these kinds of questions is impossible with traditional TV.
 Connected TV gives us important data to optimize our clients’ messaging and campaigns.

 How to Stay Ahead of the Curve

 Ahead of the Curve is a series Conversion Logix started to keep marketers updated on trends and technology impacting the marketing industry today.
-Don’t miss your chance to learn from Conversion Logix’s digital marketing experts, subscribe to our newsletter for more hot trends and further updates on these topics!Schedule a Call
+Don’t miss your chance to learn from Conversion Logix’s digital marketing experts, schedule a call to learn more.Schedule a Call